CUH Logo

 Does the CBB need to know any medical or personal details?

-When someone registers with the CBB we ask permission to access medical records and also that a questionnaire is completed about symptoms, lifestyle and medication every five years by the donor, the Nominated Individual (NI) or Person in a Qualifying Relationship (PQR).
+When someone registers with the CBB, we ask for permission to access their medical records.
+We also invite the donor, or their Nominated Individual (NI) or Person in a Qualifying Relationship (PQR), to complete a detailed questionnaire about symptoms, lifestyle and medication.

 Creutzfeldt Jakob disease (‘CJD’)

-When should plans be made for donating brain, spinal cord and pituitary tissue?
+When should plans be made for donating to research?

 Will the tissue donation cost the family anything?

-No. All costs directly related to the donation are met by CBB.
-Funeral arrangements and costs including the transfer of the deceased into the care of a funeral director are the responsibility of the family.
-CBB will usually ask the same funeral director to transfer the deceased to the facility for brain donation - this will be paid for by CBB.
+All costs directly related to the brain donation are covered by CBB.
+Funeral arrangements and related costs, including the initial transfer of the person who has died into the care of a funeral director, remain the responsibility of the family.

 Will the donation affect funeral arrangements?